alloc33/alloc33/README.md

 # Nikolai Shelekhov

-Full-Stack Rust Engineer with 7+ years of experience specializing in blockchain development and high-performance systems.
+Full-Stack Rust Engineer with 7+ years of experience specializing in backend, blockchain and high-performance systems.

 ## Focus Areas